dlang-community/Pegged/pegged/docs/PEGGED.md

 * No effort was done to accelerate the parsing or reduce the memory consumption.
 The main goal was to 1) use the PEG syntax 2) parse at compile-time.
 Packrat parsing could be done, maybe. **Pegged** does some basic optimization, though: one-element sequences and choices are replaced by their only element and sequences of sequences are flattened (the same is done for ordered choices).
 * No left-factorization because this doesn't work well with PEGs.
 But you can do recursive grammars, of course.
-* Only works on strings (no wstrings, dstrings or ranges).
-That's also on my todo list.
-I'm not sure ranges will work OK at compile-time and I think I'll need forward ranges at a minimum (or else store the produced elements anyway).
 * Error reporting is the same as for any in-my-own-free-time / just-one-guy parsing project (read: awful).
 You'll know when it crashes.
 I ave plans to put an error stack in the mix, to unwind when a grammar cannot parse the provided input.
 * I couldn't find a way to use anonymous function templates as actions (`o => o`).
 Too bad.
 * The entire grammar is defined at compile-time: no user input for actions and such.
 That was a design decision from the very beginning.